iterative/dvc.org/static/docs/tutorial/define-ml-pipeline.md

 ## Get data file

-To include a data file into your data science environment you need to copy the file in on of the the repository directories.
+To include a data file into your data science environment you need to copy the file in on of the repository directories.
 We create a special directory `data` for the data files and download 40MB source data file into this directory.

 ```sh
     $ mkdir data